 In 2017 the EU and New Zealand entered into a Partnership Agreement (PARC) which contains a number of economic and trade cooperation rules.
-The EU and New Zealand ended preparatory work in March 2017 for potential trade negotiations of a Free Trade Agreement (FTA).
-The European Commission has now recommended that the EU begins negotiations for a trade agreement with New Zealand.
+On 22 May 2018, the Council of the European Union adopted the decision authorising the opening of negotiations for a Free Trade Agreement (FTA) between the EU and New Zealand.

 The EU is the most significant regional science and innovation partner of New Zealand with more than half of New Zealand’s researchers having an active collaboration with a European partner.
 New Zealand also has strong research links with several EU Member States.